Raimundo Martínez

-Raimundo Martínez Amar (born 25 November 1999) is a Chilean professional rugby union player who plays as a number eight for Super Rugby Americas club Selknam and the Chile national team.
+Raimundo Martínez Amar (born 25 November 1999) is a Chilean professional rugby union player who plays as a number eight, Flanker and Hooker for Super Rugby Americas club Selknam and the Chile national team.

 Club career

-Martínez grew up in Santiago, where he played his rugby with the PWCC, before enjoying a spell in the CA Brive academy from 2019 to 2020.
+Martínez grew up in Santiago, where he played his rugby with the PWCC, before enjoying a spell in the CA Brive academy from 2019 to 2020 as a Hooker.

 Back in Chile, he played with Selknam in the newly founded Súper Liga Americana de Rugby.
 He was part of the team that registered historical wins against the Argentinian Jaguares XV, eventually reaching the final of the competition.

+He continued to play at Selknam for 2022, 2023, 2024 and 2025 seasons at the rebranded Super Rugby Americas competition, playing mainly as a backrower.
+In 2025, he had a stand up season being the tryman of the competition and qualifying to the semifinals.

+On 1 February 2026, Martínez was announced as a signing for Championnat Fédéral Nationale club Bourgoin-Jallieu as a Joker Medical Hooker.

+He returned to Chile in 2026 to finish the Super Rugby Americas with Selknam.

 International career

 Raimundo Martínez is a Chile international since 2018, as Los Cóndores had some historical results in Test matches, beating the likes of recent world cup qualified Russia in 2021.

 He was part of the team that qualified for their first Rugby World Cup in 2022, upsetting the odds against Canada and the United States, a serie of historic wins that sealed their qualification for the 2023 World Cup.

+At the World Cup, he played all four games for Chile.
+In 2025, he once again was part of the team who qualified for Chile's second Rugby World Cup, this time upsetting Samoa.